ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Since not all the attributes for a Masterdata record will be shown on the list view, the Global Admin can them all on the Masterdata detail view page.
 This view can be accessed by clicking on a record in the list view.
 The detail view will show all the details of a Masterdata record in all the languages configured by the country.
 The Global Admin can also activate/deactivate the record from detail view page.

-API Link: Please refer to API Spec for a [Registration Center Search API](/mosip/mosip-docs/wiki/Registration-Center-APIs#post-registrationcenterssearch) and [Filter API].
+API Link: Please refer to API Spec for Registration Center [Search API](/mosip/mosip-docs/wiki/Registration-Center-APIs#post-registrationcenterssearch) and [Filter API](https://github.com/mosip/mosip-docs/wiki/Registration-Center-APIs#registration-center-filter-values) used for View screens and filters.
+For all other List views, same API spec structure is followed.

 ### 6.3 Manage Master Data [**[↑]**](#table-of-contents)
 #### 6.3.1 Manage Document Type (View, Create, Update, Activate, Deactivate)